sanying123/documentation/getting-started/shiftleft-requirements.md

 Application Type | **Java 8** or **Java 9**.
 Build environment | Linux or Mac with **Java 8** installed locally and with 16GB of memory available.

 Analysis should be performed for each code commit or build of the application.
-Automate analysis submissions using your preferred CI/CD system ([Bamboo](../integrating-with-shiftleft/integrating-bamboo-builds.md), CircleCI, [GoCD](../integrating-with-shiftleft/integrating-gocd-builds.md), [Jenkins](../integrating-with-shiftleft/integrating-jenkins-builds/integrating-jenkins-builds.md), [Travis](../integrating-with-shiftleft/integrating-travis-builds.md), [TeamCity](../integrating-with-shiftleft/integrating-teamcity-builds.md), etc.).
+You can automate analysis submissions using your preferred CI/CD system ([Bamboo](../integrating-with-shiftleft/integrating-bamboo-builds.md), CircleCI, [GoCD](../integrating-with-shiftleft/integrating-gocd-builds.md), [Jenkins](../integrating-with-shiftleft/integrating-jenkins-builds/integrating-jenkins-builds.md), [Travis](../integrating-with-shiftleft/integrating-travis-builds.md), [TeamCity](../integrating-with-shiftleft/integrating-teamcity-builds.md), etc.).

 To verify that you are running the supported Java version, use the `java -version` command.